ryancramerdesign/GoogleClientAPI/README.md

 and requires the GoogleClientAPI module, which must be installed and configured prior to using this module.

-See the "_mgc-event.php" file which is what handles the output markup.
-You should copy this file to /site/templates/_mgc-event.php and modify it as you see fit.
+See the `_mgc-event.php` file which is what handles the output markup.
+You should copy this file to `/site/templates/_mgc-event.php` and modify it as you see fit.
 If you do not copy to your /site/templates/ directory then it will use the default one in the module directory.